harness/ff-javascript-client-sdk/README.md

 // Register the middleware
 client.registerAPIRequestMiddleware(abortControllerMiddleware);
 ```
-This middleware will automatically attach an AbortController to each request, which will abort the request if it takes longer than the specified timeout.
+This example middleware will automatically attach an AbortController to each request, which will abort the request if it takes longer than the specified timeout.
 You can also customize the middleware to perform other actions, such as logging or modifying headers.

 ## Logging